avaneev/prvhash/README.md

 Note that due to the structure of the core hash function the probability of PRNG completely "stopping", or losing internal entropy, is absent.

-This core hash function, without external entropy injections, with any initial combination of `lcg`, `Seed`, and `Hash` eventually converges into one of random number sub-sequences.
+The core hash function, without external entropy injections, with any initial combination of `lcg`, `Seed`, and `Hash` eventually converges into one of random number sub-sequences.
 These are mostly time-delayed versions of only a smaller set of unique sequences.
 There are structural limits in this PRNG